browserengineering/book/book/animations.md

 textures would look exactly the same on the screen as non-composited ones.
 But due to the details of pixel-sensitive raster technologies like [sub-pixel rendering][subpixel], image resize filter algorithms, blending and anti-aliasing, this isn't always possible.
-For example, it's common to have subtle color differences in some pixels due to floating-point precision differences.
+For example, it's common to observe subtle color differences in some pixels due to floating-point precision differences.
 "Pre-compositing" the content avoids visual jumps on the page when compositing starts.